paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 - **member** is the name of the field created to hold the delegate.
 - **extras** is a formatted string containing the other data.

-Here is the Unity implementation.
-It makes use of the dictionary conversion documented above.
+The Unity implementation uses the dictionary conversion documented above.

 ```c#
 private static void UnityAnalyticsMessage(Contents ct) =>